 You might recall that Troma's disc had an audio commentary as well, by writer/ director Emmanuel Kervyn.
 Well, that was never on the Shock discs and it's not here either.
 Part or all of the issue there is surely that the commentary was recorded for the heavily censored shorter cut (not to be confused with the new, even shorter cut made for this 25th Anniversary), so it wouldn't sync up here.
 Troma included the gore footage only as deleted scenes outside of the main film.
 But for this big, special 2-disc set; it would've been nice if they squeezed the commentary in somewhere.

 So anyway, that was weird.
 They just gave us the Japan Shock disc.
 Okay.
-Now onto Disc 2 - Time for that amazing new cut of the film that's going to look amazing!
+Now onto Disc 2 - time for that amazing new cut of the film that's going to look smashing!
 A brand new transfer, now in "scope," boy oh boy oh boy....

 'So, they literally didn't do anything to it?
 It's just disc 1 made anamorphic?'
 Oh, no, no. They certainly did... things to it.
 They cut about twenty-two minutes out of it, for a start.
 Yeah, the back of the box and the advertising all call this new cut 75 minutes, but it actually only runs for 66.
 Tighter pacing?
 I guess, but you'd have to really dislike the original to think it's a better film in this cut.
 Literally an entire third has been removed, often in big chunks.
 Sure, there's films I dislike and think the only way to make it better would be to make it shorter and shorter; but I generally don't buy those movies on DVD.
 Who is this set being marketed to?
 "If you hate Rabid Grannies, you'll hate this less.
 Only $25!"

-They also tweaked the colors, often heavily tinting a scene to be a certain color.
-And they upped the contrast and generally tinkered around with it in an editing program like Final Cut.
+They also altered the colors, often heavily tinting a scene to be a certain color.
+And they upped the contrast, generally tinkering around with it in an editing program like Final Cut.
 You could argue that aspect of things looks better.
 Maybe, in some shots (we'll come back to this).
-The boosted contrast at least makes the blacks blacker, and to be fair, they didn't do a bad job with the new colors.
-Some shots look downright nice.
+The boosted contrast at least makes the blacks blacker.
+Some shots look alright.
 It's not faithful or respectful of the original film; but it's not terrible work in that department.

 But the framing!
 Oh, let's talk about the framing!
-Yes, it's in "scope" now, roughly 2:35.1.
+Yes, it's in "scope" now, roughly 2:18.1.
 Of course the film wasn't shot to be screened in that ratio, so why is it now?
 I guess the producer (Kervyn was not involved with this release) just thought it looked better in scope, right?
-Actually, no. The real reason is obvious once you look at these discs.
-This print was taken from the Shock disc, right?
-And the shock disc had huge, burnt in subtitles, right?
-Apparently, Vandewoestijne had no access to any film materials the rest of us in the general public have - the existing DVD.
-So to get rid of those big subtitles, he cut the bottom of the picture off!
+Actually, no, I don't think so.
+Another possible reason bears its head once you compare at these discs.
+Assuming the print was taken from the Shock disc because Vandewoestijne had no access to any film materials that the rest of us in the general public have, well, the Shock disc had huge, burnt in subtitles, right?
+So to get rid of those big subtitles, he'd had to have cut the bottom of the picture off!

 Shock version on the left; new "scope" version on the right. |